 - Journal Club (last Friday of every month)

-Attending physicians in each subspecialty moderates all conferences and residents are required to participate.
+Attending physicians in each sub-specialty moderate all conferences and residents are required to participate.
 A full range of service and teaching conferences are also held at all affiliated institutions.

-Throughout training, a primary responsibility of senior residents is teaching junior residents and the students on their service.
+Throughout training, one of the primary responsibilities of senior residents is to teach junior residents and the students on their service.
 They are also responsible for the assignment of cases, clinical supervision of medical students and preparing material for service and teaching conferences.